 bank means an authorised deposit-taking institution as defined in the Banking Act 1959 of the Commonwealth;

-Law Society means The Law Society of Western Australia (Inc.) a body established under the Associations Incorporation Act 1895 2;
+Law Society means The Law Society of Western Australia (Inc.) a body taken to be incorporated under the Associations Incorporation Act 2015;

 Trust Deed means the Deed of Trust dated 22 August 1985 a copy of which is set out in the Schedule.